 Discover the full range of items to take into account when planning to interview a candidate

-The all-important process of interviewing candidates is often the most crucial part of any recruitment process.
-Yet, the question that often arises is just how long should an interview last?
+Interviewing candidates is often the most crucial part of any recruitment process.
+Our clients often ask the question, “How long should an interview last?”

 Commonly, face-to-face interviews tend to last no less than 30 minutes.
-A mere half an hour doesn't give either you or the candidate an accurate impression of each other.
+Half an hour doesn't give either you or the candidate an accurate impression of each other.
 After all, you want to ensure that they are the best fit for the business.

 Although it varies depending on industry, most interviews last between 45 minutes and one hour.
-That should provide sufficient time and flexibility from both sides to get to know one another.
-Although, this length of time would only be advised if it is part of a longer recruitment process that involved more communication with a candidate than simply the one interview.
+This should provide sufficient time and flexibility from both sides to get to know one another.

 But what works for one business may not work for you.
-The length of time spent in an interview is also highly dependent on how senior and/or specialist the role for which you're recruiting is, as well as the total time you and your staff have available in a working day.
-See more details here with our article on how to conduct an interview.
+The length of time spent in an interview is also highly dependent on how senior and/or specialist the role is, as well as the total time you and your staff have available.

 So, to help you to decide on how long an interview should last, here are some items to consider: